vasilakisfil/Introspected-REST/README.md

 #### 10.2.2.
 Hypermedia metadata
 For the Hypermedia part we will use JSON Hyper Schemas.
 Again note the draft version.

+Say that the previous section is a placeholder as well for this section.

 ##### 10.2.2.1.
 User resource